deezer/spleeter/README.md

 ## Disclaimer

 If you plan to use Spleeter on copyrighted material, make sure you get proper authorization from right owners beforehand.

+### Forks and related projects

+As is commonly the case with open-source projects, there are multiple forks exposing **spleeter** through either a Guided User Interface (GUI) or a standalone free or paying website.
+Please note that we do not host, maintain or directly support any of these initiatives.

 ## Troubleshooting